-18. As required by the Companies (Auditor's Report) Order 2016 ("the Order")issued by the Central Government of India in terms of sub -section (11) of section 143 ofthe Act we give in the Annexure-A a statement on the matters specified in paragraphs 3and 4 of the Order to the extent applicable.
+17. As required by the Companies (Auditor's Report) Order 2016 ("the Order")issued by the Central Government of India in terms of sub -section (11) of section 143 ofthe Act we give in the Annexure-A a statement on the matters specified in paragraphs 3and 4 of the Order to the extent applicable.

 18. As required by Section 143 (3) of the Act we report that:

-(a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit;
+(a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit.

-(b) In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books;
+(b) In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books.

-(c) The Balance Sheet the Statement of Profit and Loss (including other comprehensiveincome) and the Cash Flow Statement Statement of Changes in Equity dealt with by thisreport are in agreement with the books of account;
+(c) The Balance Sheet the Statement of Profit and Loss (including other comprehensiveincome) and the Cash Flow Statement Statement of Changes in Equity dealt with by thisreport are in agreement with the books of account.

-(d) In our opinion the aforesaid standalone Ind AS financial statements comply withthe Accounting Standards specified under Section 133 of the Act read with Rule 7 of theCompanies (Accounts) Rules 2014;
+(d) In our opinion the aforesaid standalone financial statements comply with theAccounting Standards specified under Section 133 of the Act read with Rule 7 of theCompanies (Accounts) Rules 2014.

-(f) With respect to the adequacy of the internal financial controls over financialreporting of the Company and the operating effectiveness of such controls refer to ourseparate Report in Annexure B;
+(f) With respect to the adequacy of the internal financial controls over financialreporting of the Company and the operating effectiveness of such controls refer to ourseparate Report in "Annexure B".

-(g) With respect to the other matters to be included in the Auditor's Report inaccordance with the requirements of section 197(16) of the Act as amended: In our opinionand to the best of our information and according to the explanations given to us theremuneration paid by the Company to its directors during the year is in accordance withthe provisions of section 197 of the Act;
+In our opinion and to the best of our information and according to the explanationsgiven to us the remuneration paid by the Company to its directors during the year is inaccordance with the provisions of section 197 of the Act.

 (h) With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given to us: